 There are a number of festivals, holidays and other events celebrated in Nantes each year.
-The main ones are listed below.January 1 : New Year's Day (national holiday) May 1 : Labour Day (national holiday)
+The main ones are listed below.January 1 : New Year's Day (national holiday) March or April : Easter Monday (national holiday) May 1 : Labour Day (national holiday)

-Also celebrated internationally as World Music Day, for this festival many free concerts featuring all types of music are held in the streets and at various venues across Nantes.July 14 : Bastille Day (national holiday)
+Also celebrated internationally as World Music Day, for this festival many free concerts featuring all types of music are held in the streets, parks and at various venues across Nantes.July 14 : Bastille Day (national holiday)

-This holiday celebrates both the storming of the Bastille prison in 1789, the key event marking the beginning of the French Revolution, and the end of the privileges enjoyed by the clergy and the aristocracy.
+This holiday celebrates the storming of the Bastille prison in 1789, the key event marking the beginning of the French Revolution.
+It plays as a symbol of the end of the privileges enjoyed by the clergy and the aristocracy.
 In Nantes, a huge fireworks display is set off from the island in the centre of the city and is best viewed from the Quai de la Fosse or the Pont Anne de Bretagne.
 There are also many dance parties open to everyone held at various venues throughout the city.August 15 : Assumption Day (national holiday)

 This celebration, still very popular in Nantes, is marked by the faithful with religious processions and ceremonies through the streets.Third weekend in September : European Heritage Days (celebrated nationwide)

 The aim of the European Heritage Days is to open up numerous sites and monuments, many of which are normally closed to the public, such as castles and private collections.
 A great opportunity for a lovely stroll through the city to admire architectural treasures!November 11: Remembrance Day (national holiday)

 On this day, French citizens gather at war memorials to commemorate the signing of the 1918 Armistice officially bringing an end to the First World War.December 25 : Christmas (national holiday) December 31: New Year's Eve (national event)